keval6b/cv/index.md

 _2017-2020_

 - Learnt how to contribute to open source projects such as LibGDX and proper practices.
-- Implemented complex algorithms including enemy Artificial Intelligence and procedural generation.
+- Implemented complex algorithms including Artificial Intelligence for NPCs and Procedural Generation.
 - Worked with concurrency and time complexity optimisation.
 - Released a fully functioning game to [itch.io](https://keval.kapdee.uk).